ablake12/Book-Club-API/README.md

 # Book-Club-API
 Hello.
-This is an API that manages a virtual Book Club using MySQL for storing and managing the the data.
+This is an REST API that manages a virtual Book Club using MySQL for storing and managing the the data.
 Users can interact with this API through a User Interface or through postman.
 This API has the functionality to:
 - Add and delete books
 - Add, update, and delete reviews to the books